pedro-nlb/dotfiles/README.md

 git config --global merge.tool vimdiff
 ```

-It is also useful to use an SSH key to connect to GitHub, that way you don't need to enter your username and password everytime you pull/push.
+It is also useful to use an SSH key to connect to GitHub, that way we don't need to enter username and password everytime we pull/push.
 See [this guide](https://help.github.com/en/articles/connecting-to-github-with-ssh).

 ### Initial setup

-Open a new terminal window.
-It should open by default in your home folder.
-To make sure this is the case, run the command `pwd`.
+To start, we open a new terminal window.
+It should open by default in our home folder.
+To make sure this is the case, we can run `pwd` on the terminal.
 The output should be

 ```
 /home/username
 ```

-To see your dotfiles, run `ls -a`.
-Create a folder to backup your current dotfiles, e.g. run `mkdir old_dotfiles`.
-Move the files that you want to replace by files from this repository to this folder.
+To see our dotfiles, run `ls -a`.
+We can create a folder to backup our current dotfiles, e.g. by running `mkdir old_dotfiles`.
+We move the files that we want to replace by files from this repository to this folder.
 In our example we would run

 ```
 mv .bashrc ~/old_dotfiles/.bashrc
 mv .vimrc ~/old_dotfiles/.vimrc
 ```
-Change the current directory to the directory in which you want to clone this repository.
+Next we change the current directory to the directory in which we want to clone this repository.
 For example

 ```
 mkdir git
 cd git
 ```

-Fork this repository on GitHub (if you are not me) and then run in the terminal
+We fork this repository on GitHub and then run in the terminal

 ```
 git clone git@github.com:/username/dotfiles.git
 ```

-Finally create the corresponding [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link).
+Finally we can create the corresponding [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link).
 In our example we would run

 ```
 ln -s /home/username/git/dotfiles/.bashrc /home/user/.bashrc